Associate in Applied Sciences

 Students in this program learn modern chemical methods and instrumentation.
 They will graduate with both theoretical knowledge and practical training and an Associate of Applied Science degree.

 Chemical Technology Program Learning Outcomes

-- Define and explain the key ideas and foundation concepts in the chemical sciences.
+- Define and explain the key ideas and foundational concepts in the chemical sciences.

 - Explain and apply the scientific method including designing, conducting and analyzing experiments.

-- Locate, analyze and evaluate scientific literature and synthesize the information obtained to effectively communicate scientific information in written and/or oral format.
+- Evaluate scientific literature to effectively communicate scientific information in written or oral format.

 - Identify and assess ethical issues as they pertain to the chemical sciences.

-- Solve problems in the sciences using critical-thinking skills and technology.
+- Solve problems in the chemical sciences using critical-thinking skills and technology.